ctrueden/ctrueden.github.io/_pages/deus/SessionMon12.md

 Back on Lupus, there is still residual goo everywhere.
 The walls are dripping.
 Rae is in favor of getting out of there, NOW, but Ariona suggests that maybe actually waiting for the authorities might be a good idea.

 At the same moment that several people realize the nanites seem to be oozing out of the floor and walls, Huntington returns.
-He states that Bryant is no longer in his office, and that his companions should adjourn with him to a different location, let ((NPCKhan|the General))'s troops take care of cleanup, and discuss the incident with him.
+He states that Bryant is no longer in his office, and that his companions should adjourn with him to a different location, let [the General](NPCKhan)'s troops take care of cleanup, and discuss the incident with him.
 He promises that if everyone acts with discretion, that this should be able to be resolved satisfactorily.
 While Vitto makes loud comments about all the bad things that happened and the necessity of hunting down Bryant, Ariona attempts to drown him out with her reply that she would be happy to assist the authorities at any point.

 The group walks out of the perimeter with Huntington.
 Matt returns to the mysticport just in time to accompany the group.